arvigeus/AZ-204/Learning Path/Containers.md

 Let's go through each line to see what it does:

-- `FROM mcr.microsoft.com/dotnet/runtime:6.0`: This command sets the base image to the .NET 6 runtime, which is needed to run .NET 6 apps.
+- **`FROM mcr.microsoft.com/dotnet/runtime:6.0`**: This command sets the base image to the .NET 6 runtime, which is needed to run .NET 6 apps.
-- `WORKDIR /app`: Sets the working directory to `/app`, which is where app files are copied.
+- **`WORKDIR /app`**: Sets the working directory to `/app`, which is where app files are copied.
-- `COPY bin/Release/net6.0/publish/ .`: Copies the contents of the published app to the container's `/app` directory.
-We assume that the .NET 6 app has already been built and published to the `bin/Release/net6.0/publish` directory.
+- **`COPY bin/Release/net6.0/publish/ .`**: Copies the contents of the published app to the container's `/app` directory.
+We assume that the .NET 6 app is built and published to the `bin/Release/net6.0/publish` directory.
-- `EXPOSE 80`: Exposes port 80, which is the default HTTP port, to the outside world.
+- **`EXPOSE 80`**: Exposes port 80, which is the default HTTP port, to the outside world.
 Change this line accordingly if your app listens on a different port.
-- `CMD ["dotnet", "MyApp.dll"]`: The command to run when the container starts.
+- **`CMD ["dotnet", "MyApp.dll"]`**: The command to run when the container starts.
 In this case, we're running the dotnet command with the name of our app's DLL file (`MyApp.dll`).
 Change this line to match your apps name and entry point.

-We're not going to cover the Dockerfile file specification, visit the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for more information.
+We're not going to cover the Dockerfile file specification.
+Visit the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for more information.
 Each of these steps creates a cached container image as we build the final container image.
 These temporary images are layered on top of the previous and presented as single image once all steps complete.

 #### Resources